A complete guide to Mamma Mia! The Party at London’s O2 Arena

 Who stars in the show?

-Mamma Mia!
-The Party stars Fed Zanni as Nikos, the Greek taverna owner who welcomes each diner to his restaurant with open arms.
+Fed Zanni plays Nikos, the Greek taverna owner who welcomes each diner to his restaurant with open arms.
 He’s previously starred in the European Tour of The 12 Tenors and Pancho in a West End revival of The Night of the Iguana.

 Steph Parry joins as Kate, Nikos’ wife.
 No stranger to ABBA’s music, she’s played Donna in Mamma Mia at the Novello Theatre.
 Did you know that Parry once saved the day at Mamma Mia?
 When Caroline Deverill was forced offstage in a performance in 2018, Parry was called from 42nd Street to star in the ABBA musical as Donna 5 years after playing the role!